OpenCommonSense/CommonSensePortalSite/index.md

 ---

 ## What is this site for?
-This portal site is here to provide easy access to a comprensive colleciton of publications, benchmarks, resources that are related to *commonsense reasoning*.
+This portal site is here to provide easy access to a comprehensive collection of publications, benchmarks, resources that are related to *commonsense reasoning*.

 ![Machine Common Sense](https://www.darpa.mil/DDM_Gallery/teaching-machines-619-316.jpg)
 <!-- {: .fs-6 .fw-300 } -->